amenkes24/amenkes24/README.md

 - 👋 Hi, I’m @amenkes24
 - 👀 I’m interested in software engineering!
 - 🌱 I’m currently learning coding.
-- 💞️ I’m looking for a career as a web developer.
+- 💞️ I’m looking for a career as a full stack web developer.
 - 📫 How to reach me: amenkes25@gmail.com

 <!---